G19m99/youtubeClone/README.md

 - Fully optimized and responsive to all screen sizes
 - Can remove and add categories from quick search
 - A home page feed algorithm that generates a feed based on user saved categories
-- Fetch additional videos when get to end of page (in Development)
+- Fetch additional videos when get to end of page

 ## Demo